LennaHammer/English/EVP/out/words_adverb.md

 ## 293. half ## adverb
 /hæf/
 [B1]partly, but not completely
-- The bottle is half empty/full.
+- The bottle is half `empty/full`.
 - Sophia is half Greek and half Spanish.

 ## 294. happily ## adverb
 /ˈhæp.ə.li/ HAPPY
 [B1]in a happy way
-- He was happily married with two young children.
+- He was happily `married` with two young children.
 - The baby sucked happily on a corner of her blanket.

 ## 295. hard ## adverb